WPTechInnovation/wpw-doc-dev/docs/architecture.md

+## The Worldpay Within Architecture

 ### Quick intro

-To complement the architecture, we have released the Worldpay Within SDK.
+To complement the Architecture we have released the Worldpay Within SDK.
 The intention for of the SDK is to encapsulate implementation and therefore assist third party vendors and developers in integration into their Internet of Things (IoT) solutions.

 The core of the SDK is developed in the Go programming language with wrappers created for Java, Node.JS, Python and .net(C#).
 Service delivery and broadcast have been implemented using TCP/IP networking.

-For more information about the low level service messaging, see click [here](sample-service-messaging.md).
+For more information about the low level service messaging, see click [here](sample-service-messaging.html).

 ### Architecture Overview